AidarKarimov315/NFT-Supply-Chain/README.md

 - Transparent and Secure Supply Chain: Manage your supply chain with confidence, thanks to blockchain technology.
 - Real-time Monitoring: Stay updated with real-time tracking of goods' movements.
 - Advanced Reporting and Analytics: Gain insights through comprehensive reporting and analytics tools.

-## Contributing
-We welcome contributions from the community.
-If you'd like to contribute to the project, please follow our Contribution Guidelines.

-## License
-This project is licensed under the MIT License.
-For more details, see the LICENSE file.